lillianlaihughes/09-readme-generator/README.md

 ```

 ## Questions
-If you have any questions about this repo, open an issue or send a message to lillianlaihughes@gmail.com.
-You can find more of my work at [Github: lillianlaihughes](https://github.com/lillianlaihughes/).
+If you have any questions about this repo, open an issue or send a message to JohnWick@thecontinental.com.
+You can find more of my work at [Github: JohnWick](https://github.com/JohnWick/).

+ ## License

+This project is licensed under the Apache_2.0 license.